snakemake/snakemake/docs/snakefiles/modularization.rst

 In this case, any ``configfile`` statements inside the module are ignored.
 In addition, it is possible to skip any :ref:`validation <snakefiles_config_validation>` statements in the module, by specifying ``skip_validation: True`` in the module statment.
+Moreover, one can automatically move all relative input and output files of a module into a dedicated folder: by specifying ``prefix: "foo"`` in the module definition, e.g. any output file ``path/to/output.txt`` in the module would be stored under ``foo/path/to/output.txt`` instead.
+This becomes particularly usefull when combining multiple modules, see :ref:`use_with_modules`.

 Instead of using all rules, it is possible to import specific rules.
 Specific rules may even be modified before using them, via a final ``with:`` followed by a block that lists items to overwrite.